rodrigomalagon/bejeweled-game/README.md

 # bejeweled-game
 Javascript-based version of the Bejeweled videogame.

 This videogame was created to apply the learned skills (HTML, CSS, and JavaScript) during a Programming course at Universitat Jaume I in Spain (fall semester 2023).
 The handlers' code is written in pure JavaScript language and the styling follows a "from scratch" format in CSS.
+This project is enhanced with a deployment available in [https://rodrigomalagon.github.io/bejeweled-game/](https://rodrigomalagon.github.io/bejeweled-game/).